-Elizabeth Morton has lived in several Arlington neighborhoods and, upon becoming an empty-nester, moved with her husband to a townhouse in the Washington Boulevard-Kirkwood Road area in 2017.
-She currently serves on the Arlington Public Art Committee and the Arlington Cultural Facilities Task Force.
+Elizabeth Morton has lived in several Arlington neighborhoods and, upon becoming an empty-nester, moved with her husband to a townhouse in the Lyon Village Civic Association neighborhood in 2017.
+She previously served on the Arlington Public Art Committee and the Arlington Cultural Facilities Task Force.

 Elizabeth is a professor in the Masters in Urban and Regional Planning program at Virginia Tech’s National Capital Region campus.
-She has worked for a number of arts and preservation organizations, and as a planning and design consultant has conducted studies for institutions like the National Capital Planning Commission, the National Park Service, the World Bank, UNESCO, the Metropolitan Institute, the Indian National Trust for Art and Cultural Heritage (INTACH), Urban Arts, and the John F. Kennedy School of Government.
-She is also an active member of the leadership team of the American Planning Association’s Urban Design and Planning Division.
+She has worked for a number of arts and preservation organizations, and as a planning and design consultant for numerous domestic and international organizations.
+She is also an active member of the leadership team of the American Planning Association’s Urban Design and Preservation Division.